-FIN 137, 237, 337.
+FIN 337T.
 Special Topics in Finance.

-For each semester hour of credit earned, one lecture hour a week for one semester.
+Three lecture hours a week for one semester.
 May be repeated for credit when the topics vary.

 Topic 1: Valuing Natural Resources.
-Restricted to students pursuing the Energy Management minor.
+Restricted to students pursuing the energy management minor.
 Apply economic analysis to sedimentary basin analysis to create exploration and development scenarios.
-Investigate first principles of sedimentation, stratigraphy and basin formation as the drivers of economic accumulations of petroleum in many different types of environments of deposition and basins globally including conventional and unconventional petroleum resources.
-Examine mining, minerals and other exhaustible resources.
+Investigate first principles of sedimentation, stratigraphy, and basin formation as the drivers of economic accumulations of petroleum in many different types of environments of deposition and basins globally including conventional and unconventional petroleum resources.
+Examine mining, minerals, and other exhaustible resources.
+Finance 337 (Topic 1) and 337T (Topic 1) may not both be counted.
 Topic 2: Energy Finance.
-Restricted to students pursuing the Energy Management minor.
+Restricted to students pursuing the energy management minor.
 Apply economic and financial analysis to energy projects and firms.
 Examine discounted cashflow, multiples valuation, NAV analysis, decision and risk analysis, real options, energy economics and risk management.
-Topic 3: Global Business Sustainability.
-Restricted to students pursuing the Leadership in Global Sustainability minor.
-Explore the role of sustainability in the corporate sector; how businesses partner with others for sustainability goals; how to value sustainable business practices; and reporting on corporate sustainability.
-Three lecture hours a week for one semester.
-Only one of the following may be counted: Accounting 378 (Topic: Global Busn Sustainability), 378 (Topic 7), Finance 337 (Topic 3), or Business, Government, and Society 370 (Topic 5).
+Finance 337 (Topic 2) and 337T (Topic 2) may not both be counted.

 Topic 4: Electricity Systems and Markets.
-Restricted to students pursuing the Energy Management minor.
+Restricted to students pursuing the energy management minor.
 Analyze energy and power systems in regulated and competitive environments and implications on business decisions for firms in these industries.
 Examine mechanisms of energy markets; comparative market systems; determination of prices under different market structures; gas, oil, coal, and electricity market architecture; electricity market design; dispatch and new build decisions; smart grid and renewable energy in electricity markets; risk and risk management in energy including demand and price volatility and use of financial derivatives; and the impact of financial market trends and current and proposed policies on the energy industry.
+Finance 337 (Topic 4) and 337T (Topic 4) may not both be counted.